DSP-Informatik-AG/3DPrinter-Docs/docs/index.md

 # Informatik AG 3D Printer Documentation

-Welcome to the documentation for the Informatik AG 3D printer!
+Welcome to the documentation for the DSP Informatik AG 3D printer!

 ## Documentation maintainers